On this page, we’ll discuss the expected tuition for your program, the ways you might pay it, and the salaries that our graduates earn.

 Teachers, alumni and staff of City Year are given 29 percent off tuition.
 Online MAT and online MEd applicants do not need to submit application fees or letters of recommendation.

-Teachers, alumni and staff of Urban Teachers are given 29 percent off tuition.
+Alumni and staff of Urban Teachers are given 29 percent off tuition.
 Online MAT and online MEd applicants do not need to submit application fees or letters of recommendation.

 Teachers, alumni and staff of Communities in Schools are given 29 percent off tuition.
 Online MAT and online MEd applicants do not need to submit application fees or letters of recommendation.